71st Rescue Squadron

 The 71st Rescue Squadron is part of the 347th Rescue Group at Moody Air Force Base, Georgia.
 It flies HC-130J Combat King II aircraft conducting search and rescue missions.

 Mission

-The 71st Rescue Squadron maintains combat-ready status as the last active duty Lockheed HC-130J Combat King II, combat search and rescue squadron.
+The 71st Rescue Squadron maintains combat-ready status Lockheed HC-130J Combat King II, combat search and rescue squadron.
 The squadron deploys expeditionary forces to execute personnel recovery operations worldwide to support theater commanders to advance national security interests.
 This mission requires the squadron to conduct low-level operations and air refueling using night vision goggles and airdrop pararescue personnel of other units for in support of combat personnel recovery.

 History

 Alaskan operations

 The 71st was first activated in November 1952 when Air Rescue Service expanded its existing air rescue squadrons to groups and expanded their flights to separate squadrons.
 It flew search, rescue and recovery missions out of Elmendorf Air Force Base from 1952 to 1960 and 1970–1991.
 It has flown aerial refueling missions for search and rescue operations since 1991.